fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Set sail down the E coast of Akmihr from Oasis and you'll soon find the Palace, accessible via boat or by land.
 An impressive building with a very important secret, and (in my opinion) one of the most well-designed cities in the game.
 Not much in the way of commerce though.

 It's also a little short on NPCs wandering around, but you can go find people to talk to in the Sultan's guest quarters (S then W).
-Two important clues you pick up there: a Mahotsukai tells you to 'search the garden', just E of the courtyard, and a Kobito tells you that there's a word in the mines, which are W of the palace (although you probably knew that already).
-You also get a repeat of the Mages Guild clue, but no further help finding Desert Flower.
+Two important clues you pick up there: a Mahotsukai tells you to 'search the **garden**', just E of the courtyard, and a Kobito tells you that there's a word in the **mines**, which are W of the palace (although you probably knew that already).
+You also get a repeat of the Mages **Guild** clue, but no further help finding Desert Flower.

 Unlike many towns in *Deathlord*, the prisoners don't have much to tell you, although you can also pick up the garden clue there.
 If you do break into the prison, be aware that the Guards are little tougher down south.

 Finally, when you break into the garden and look around (there's a secret door in the SE), you find a lone Mahotsukai.
-He tells you that "the Rod" is in the tower.
+He tells you that "the **Rod**" is in the **tower**.
 The 'tower' always refers to one corner of town, but which one?
 The palace has four of them.
 Further, the Emerald Rod provides immunity to acid (via unlimited charges of Z4:SANTATE).
 Sounds awfully useful!

 So I guess that means we're going to look through the towers.
 The NW one is accessible from the docks; lots of fire, otherwise useless.

 The SW tower has a sign that says 'enter the pyramid through the gate of the rising sun'.
-If you haven't heard about the <u>pyramid</u> that's W of here yet, ask someone on the street.
+If you haven't heard about the **pyramid** that's W of here yet, ask someone on the street.
 "Rising Sun" is a clue that you want to enter from the E side of the building; the other entrances are fakes.

 To the NE you'll find the Sultan's quarters.
 He seems a nice enough fellow.
 You can rob him blind, though you have to pass two magic fields which take 50% of your HP as you pass.
 Also I enjoyed the part where the guards waiting in the hallway attacked me, while the guards in the Sultan's chambers (and the Sultan himself) sat and watched.